DerZanael/PHP-Registration-Login/chapters/03-registration.md

     <p><button type="submit">Create account</button></p>
 </form>
 ```
 Cool form.
 The ``required`` attributes will ensure the user can't submit the form without filling the fields, and the ``email`` type will also help for validation.
 What about the password you ask ?
-Well, we don't have a client side validation to make sure the passwords match, but fortunately we have your friend Javascript for that.
+Well, we don't have a client side validation to make sure the passwords match, but fortunately we have our friend Javascript for that.

 If you're not familiar with javascript, it's a language used to perform a lot of tasks on the client side of things, or interact with the user through their browser.
 We will be using that to check when the form is submitted that password1 = password2.